redis/redis-doc/topics/modules-api-ref.md

         int32_t dbnum;  // Flushed database number, -1 for all the DBs
                         // in the case of the FLUSHALL operation.

-    The start event is called *before* the operation is initated, thus allowing the callback to call DBSIZE or other operation on the yet-to-free keyspace.
+    The start event is called *before* the operation is initiated, thus allowing the callback to call DBSIZE or other operation on the yet-to-free keyspace.